 The Permittees have the discretion to select the pollution goals and objectives of the public education campaign.
 The Permittees’ rationale for their selection must consider water quality data, public surveys, specific local conditions, social science research, and other objective information.
-The Permittees must permit public input on the overall campaigns, including the goals and performance metrics.
+The Permittees must permit public input on the overall program, including the goals and performance metrics.

 Permittees who elect to develop and implement a WMP shall identify how public education and outreach will be implemented to address the high priority pollution issues.
 The Permittees have the flexibility to optimize water quality improvements by shifting resources and taking different approaches to achieving desired outcomes.